NEVI0/how-to-configure-mobile-environment/README.md

 #### **Android Studio**

-After Android Studio installetion, open it and then go to `Configure > SDK Manager`.
+After Android Studio installation, open it and then go to `Configure > SDK Manager`.

 Then, go to `SDK Tools` and download:
 - **Android SDK Build-Tools**